themikejr/worldview-blog-tools/_posts/2018-12-27-how-does-dns-work.markdown

 ### `CNAME` Records

 A `CNAME` record is said to be "the canonical name for an alias" in [RFC 1035](https://tools.ietf.org/html/rfc1035).  `CNAME` records map an alias to another name.
-Upon receiving a `CNAME` response, the  computer issuing a DNS query will restart the query using the value that the `CNAME` record points too. `CNAME` records are intended to point to a canonical name, but there is nothing that prevents one from creating a CNAME record that point to another alias.
+Upon receiving a `CNAME` response, the  computer issuing a DNS query will restart the query using the value that the `CNAME` record points too.
+Note: While DNS is actually resolving the IP of the canonical name, the original name request (the alias) is what users will see in their browser.

+`CNAME` records are intended to point to a canonical name, but there is nothing that prevents one from creating a CNAME record that point to another alias.
 One could even create an infinite loop if they so desired.

 ### `DNAME` Records